BitGo/api-ts/packages/io-ts-http/README.md

 ## Introduction

-You can use @api-ts/io-ts-http to define types for APIs that can parse HTTP requests at runtime. runtime.
-Most often, these types are defined in a sibiling package to a service, and used by that service and it's clients; naming convention dictates for a service named `<service-name>` the types package will be named `<service-name>-types`.
-Both clients and services can use the types defined in `<service-name>-types` to send and parse requests with well-defined expectations.
-If requests don't adhere to the defined types at runtime, errors may occur when those requests parse.
+io-ts-http is the definition language for api-ts specifications, which define the API contract for a web sever to an arbitrary degree of precision.
+Web servers can use the io-ts-http spec to parse HTTP requests at runtime, and encode HTTP responses.
+Clients can use the io-ts-http spec to enforce API compatibility at compile time, and to encode requests to the server and decode responses.

 ## Overview

-The primary function in this library is `httpRequest`, which is used to build codecs which can parse a generic HTTP request into a more refined type.
+The primary function in this library is `httpRequest`.
+You can use this to build codecs which can parse a generic HTTP request into a more refined type.
 The generic HTTP request should conform to the following interface: